-- 7.85 The proposal will secure the redevelopment of an unused site, make effective use of urban land in a sustainable location, and meet a need for housing. - 7.86 The NPPF at para 14 requires permission for housing to be granted unless the impacts of doing so would significantly and demonstrably outweigh the benefits when assessed against the NPPF as a whole.
+- 7.78 The proposal will secure the redevelopment of an unused site, make effective use of urban land in a sustainable location, and meet a need for housing.
+The amendment to provide 37 units by altering 3 no 2 bed units to 4 no 1 bed units is considered to be acceptable. - 7.79 The NPPF requires permission for housing to be granted unless the impacts of doing so would significantly and demonstrably outweigh the benefits when assessed against the NPPF as a whole.
 The proposal will make a positive contribution to the area, as such the application is recommended for approval.